 The old limitations of 4 golds, 6 silvers, and 3 copies of each bronze are gone.
 In fact, silver cards have been removed entirely and the bronze limit has been brought down to 2 copies per card.
 The number of gold cards, however, is now unlimited.
 The minimum number of cards in a deck remained at 25.
 Out of those, at least 13 cards have to be units.

-Overview of the current Scoia'tael leader cards and their respective ability icons, by The Voice of Gwent.
+Overview of the old Scoia'tael leader cards and their respective new ability icons, by The Voice of Gwent.

 The most significant change apart from the aforementioned leader models is the removal of the Siege row.
 In Homecoming, there is also a row limit of 9 cards per row – if you fill up both rows, you are forced to discard the cards remaining in your hand or pass.